dsnezhkov/zombieant/README.md

 - Showcase and review code techniques available with the Linux linker/loader to assist in achieving the "preload and release" effect in the approved binaries without patching or fully modifying them at runtime.
 - Create malicious library preloads without full knowledge of the internal details of the target binaries.
-- Use library preloading in novel ways over memory.
+- Give the target a malicious constructor/destructor we can bracnh out from.
 - Execute practical preload library chaining in a "split and scatter" fashion to blind EDR heuristics, post mortem forensics, and to gain delayed functionality or features at runtime.
-- Widen the persistence footprint and achieving rapid payload prototyping by post-loading cradles with scripting functionality.
+- Widen the persistence footprint and achieve rapid payload prototyping by loading malware modules with cradles built around scripting engines.

 ### Part 2: Weaponization and Operationalization of Offensive Preloading Techniques

 - A Case for practical memory-resident payloads
 - Payload brokers: Inter-process and remote payload loading and hosting
-- Examples of process mimicry and valid decoys
+- Examples of process mimicry and decoys
+- Use library preloading in novel ways over memory.
-- Zombie Ant Farm Service: A set of reusable primitives and code constructs for building a servicing modular malware for offensive operators.
-Fast(er) malware retooling in the field.
+- Zombie Ant Farm Service: A set of reusable primitives and code constructs for building a modular malware delivery service usable for easier invocation of preloading, achieving fast(er) malware deployment and retooling in the field.

 ## Observations